SAP-archive/cloud-cf-lets-chat/README.md

-# Let's chat
+# Let's chat on SAP Cloud Platform

 A self-hosted chat app for small teams built by [Security Compass][seccom].

-Let's Chat is a persistent messaging application that runs on SAP Cloud Platform - Cloud Foundry services.
-It uses Node.js buildpack and MongoDB service.
+Let's Chat is a simple chat application like slack that runs on SAP Cloud Platform - Cloud Foundry services.
+It uses Node.js buildpack and MongoDB services from SAP Cloud Platform.

+This repository demonstrates how to build and deploy Let's chat app to SAP Cloud Platform.

+SAP is a Founding Platinum Level Member of the Cloud Foundry Foundation, an independent not for profit Linux Foundation Collaborative Project, whose purpose is to drive global awareness and adoption of the Cloud Foundry open source project and foster a vibrant community of contributors.
+More Details: [Cloud Foundry in SAP Cloud Platform][CFSAP]

 ## Requirements and Installation

-Command line client for Cloud Foundry [cli][cli]
+Command line client for Cloud Foundry [cli][cli] .
+[Getting started][GS] with cli.

 You can sign-up for the free SAP Cloud Platform trial here - [SAPCP][SAPCP] - Login and Click “Start Cloud Foundry Trial” on the home screen.
 For more information on account creation, refer this [Blog][Blog]